Felons in Florida Can't Vote

 In two states, Vermont and Maine, a felon’s right to vote can never be taken away, even while incarcerated.
 And in many states, the right to vote is automatically restored at the end of incarceration, or automatically restored at the conclusion of all obligations to the system.

 One thing is certain: If the old system continues, be certain to hire an experienced and reputable civil rights attorney; he or she can fight for your right to be a part of democracy again.
-For more information on this area of law, see our civil rights overview.
+For more information on felon voting rights, voter registration, and the restoration of voting rights, see our civil rights overview.